AAON (NASDAQ:AAON) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of AAON (NASDAQ:AAON – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
-They currently have $59.00 price objective on the construction company’s stock.
+AAON (NASDAQ:AAON – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Tuesday, Zacks.com reports.
+The brokerage presently has a $64.00 target price on the construction company’s stock.
+Zacks Investment Research‘s target price points to a potential upside of 19.23% from the company’s previous close.

 According to Zacks, “Aaon Inc. is a manufacturer of air-conditioning and heating equipment consisting of rooftop units, chillers, air-handling units, condensing units and coils.
 Its products serve the new construction and replacement markets.
 The Company has successfully gained market share through its semi-custom product lines, which offer the customer value, quality, function, serviceability and efficiency. “

-AAON has been the topic of a number of other reports.
-StockNews.com lowered AAON from a hold rating to a sell rating in a research report on Thursday, March 3rd.
-TheStreet lowered AAON from a b rating to a c+ rating in a research report on Tuesday, March 1st.
-Finally, DA Davidson upped their target price on AAON from $65.00 to $70.00 and gave the company a neutral rating in a research report on Monday, November 22nd.
+AAON has been the subject of a number of other research reports.
+TheStreet downgraded shares of AAON from a “b” rating to a “c+” rating in a research report on Tuesday, March 1st.
+StockNews.com cut shares of AAON from a “hold” rating to a “sell” rating in a research note on Thursday, March 3rd.
+Finally, DA Davidson raised their target price on shares of AAON from $65.00 to $70.00 and gave the stock a “neutral” rating in a research report on Monday, November 22nd.

-AAON (NASDAQ:AAON – Get Rating) last released its quarterly earnings results on Monday, February 28th.
-The construction company reported $0.18 EPS for the quarter, missing the consensus estimate of $0.27 by ($0.09).
-The company had revenue of $136.28 million for the quarter, compared to analyst estimates of $136.62 million.
+AAON (NASDAQ:AAON – Get Rating) last issued its earnings results on Monday, February 28th.
+The construction company reported $0.18 EPS for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.09).
 AAON had a return on equity of 15.30% and a net margin of 10.99%.
-The business’s revenue was up 16.8% on a year-over-year basis.
-During the same period last year, the firm posted $0.35 earnings per share.
-On average, analysts forecast that AAON will post 1.68 earnings per share for the current fiscal year.
+The firm had revenue of $136.28 million for the quarter, compared to analysts’ expectations of $136.62 million.
+During the same period last year, the firm earned $0.35 earnings per share.
+AAON’s revenue for the quarter was up 16.8% on a year-over-year basis.
+As a group, equities analysts expect that AAON will post 1.68 EPS for the current year.

-In other news, Director David Raymond Stewart purchased 1,000 shares of the company’s stock in a transaction that occurred on Friday, March 4th.
-The shares were acquired at an average cost of $53.63 per share, with a total value of $53,630.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Corporate insiders own 21.61% of the company’s stock.
+In other news, Director David Raymond Stewart bought 1,000 shares of the business’s stock in a transaction that occurred on Friday, March 4th.
+The stock was acquired at an average cost of $53.63 per share, for a total transaction of $53,630.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+21.61% of the stock is owned by insiders.

-Several hedge funds have recently bought and sold shares of AAON.
-First Trust Advisors LP raised its position in shares of AAON by 59.6% during the 1st quarter.
-First Trust Advisors LP now owns 82,007 shares of the construction company’s stock valued at $3,787,000 after acquiring an additional 30,630 shares in the last quarter.
-LPL Financial LLC grew its stake in AAON by 11.4% during the 2nd quarter.
-LPL Financial LLC now owns 6,169 shares of the construction company’s stock worth $386,000 after buying an additional 632 shares during the last quarter.
-Renaissance Technologies LLC grew its stake in AAON by 41.7% during the 2nd quarter.
-Renaissance Technologies LLC now owns 22,757 shares of the construction company’s stock worth $1,424,000 after buying an additional 6,700 shares during the last quarter.
-Goldman Sachs Group Inc. grew its stake in AAON by 57.6% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 125,902 shares of the construction company’s stock worth $7,880,000 after buying an additional 46,027 shares during the last quarter.
-Finally, Morgan Stanley grew its stake in AAON by 15.5% during the 2nd quarter.
-Morgan Stanley now owns 303,904 shares of the construction company’s stock worth $19,022,000 after buying an additional 40,764 shares during the last quarter.
-70.32% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Texas Permanent School Fund grew its stake in AAON by 0.5% in the third quarter.
+Texas Permanent School Fund now owns 30,624 shares of the construction company’s stock valued at $2,001,000 after purchasing an additional 145 shares in the last quarter.
+Belpointe Asset Management LLC raised its holdings in shares of AAON by 7.4% during the 4th quarter.
+Belpointe Asset Management LLC now owns 2,912 shares of the construction company’s stock worth $231,000 after buying an additional 200 shares in the last quarter.
+First Horizon Advisors Inc. raised its holdings in shares of AAON by 188.8% during the 4th quarter.
+First Horizon Advisors Inc. now owns 335 shares of the construction company’s stock worth $26,000 after buying an additional 219 shares in the last quarter.
+Thrivent Financial for Lutherans raised its holdings in shares of AAON by 0.7% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 33,707 shares of the construction company’s stock worth $2,677,000 after buying an additional 244 shares in the last quarter.
+Finally, Maryland State Retirement & Pension System grew its position in AAON by 1.5% during the 4th quarter.
+Maryland State Retirement & Pension System now owns 16,512 shares of the construction company’s stock worth $1,312,000 after acquiring an additional 248 shares during the last quarter.
+70.32% of the stock is currently owned by institutional investors.

 - Get a free copy of the StockNews.com research report on AAON (AAON)